vishwateja123456/assignment-3--principles-of-databases--cs-565--fall-2024/README.md

 4. Checkout your personalized branch, the one with your name and GitHub handle.

 ---

+## ❖・Introduction・❖

+For this assignment, you will complete update and delete routines in a web app using the MENN (Mongo, Express, Nunjucks, Node) stack.
+You will not need to add any files to this scaffold; all required files are already included in this repo.
+Routines, or routes, for the update and delete procedures must go in the included `server.js` file.
+A starter database is included in this project (see below).

+---

 ## ❖・Stand Up the MENN (Mongo, Express, Nunjucks, Node) Stack・❖

 1. Start the Mongo server.